section-engineering-education/engineering-education/content/articles/time-series-decomposition-in-python/index.md

 Analyzing a model with many causes of variation is computationally expensive.
 Therefore, we decompose those components whose variation is deterministic.
 The indeterministic ones, residuals, are then used to analyze autocorrelation.

 ### Prerequisites
-To gain the maximum benefit from this course, they must have basic Python programming knowledge.
+To gain the maximum benefit from this material, the learner must have basic Python programming knowledge.
+Also, they need to be familiar with the Google Colab or Jupiter Notebook.

 ### Components of the time series
 At any given time, a time series is usually composed of the following components: